Military Resilience exists to honour the unbreakable spirit forged, whether in service or community.

 Through training, deployment, life experiences, and the challenges that follow or supporting those who are in their time of need.
 We all have it in us to lend a hand.

-Veterans, first responders and their families develop an extraordinary capacity to push through adversity and so do you.
 Military Resilience clothing serves as a daily reminder that the same strength you built by serving others, can get you through anything life throws at you.

 Jamie's story is one of service, struggle and ultimately, strength.